-- Minimum rating coverage: At least 90% of the Sub-Fund's portfolio is required to have an SRI Rating (portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature e.g., cash and deposits).
+- Minimum rating coverage: At least 70% of the Sub-Fund's portfolio is required to have an SRI Rating (portfolio in this respect does not comprise non-rated derivatives and instruments that are non-rated by nature e.g., cash and deposits).
 While most holdings of the Sub-Fund will have a corresponding SRI Rating some investments cannot be rated according to the SRI Research methodology.
-Examples of instruments not attaining to the SRI Rating include, but are not limited to cash, deposits, Target Funds, and non-rated investments. - The rated instruments are adhering to the minimum rating threshold of 1 (out of a rating scale from 0 -4; 0 being the worst rating and 4 the best rating). - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal,
+Examples of instruments not attaining to the SRI Rating include, but are not limited to cash, deposits, Target Funds, and non-rated investments. - 80% of the rated instruments are adhering to the minimum rating threshold of 1 (out of a rating scale from 0 4; 0 being the worst rating and 4 the best rating) for equities, and 100% for debt securities. - Application of the following sustainable minimum exclusion criteria for direct investments: - securities issued by companies having a severe violation / breach of principles and guidelines such as the Principles of the United Nations Global Compact, the OECD Guidelines for Multinational Enterprises, and the United Nations Guiding Principles for Business and Human Rights on the grounds of problematic practices around human rights, labour rights, environment, and corruption issues, - securities issued by companies involved in controversial weapons (anti-personnel mines, cluster munitions, chemical weapons, biological weapons, depleted uranium, white phosphorus, and nuclear weapons), - securities issued by companies that derive more than 10% of their revenues from weapons, military equipment, and services, - securities issued by companies that derive more than 10% of their revenue from thermal coal extraction, - securities issued by utility companies that generate more than 20% of their revenues from coal,

-The investment strategy guides investment decisions based on factors such as investment objectives and risk tolerance. - securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.
+- securities issued by companies involved in the production of tobacco, and securities issued by companies involved in the distribution of tobacco with more than 5% of their revenues.